Home

 Johnstown's YMCA

-Changing his career path, he went on to work in the administration of the Young Men's Christian Association (YMCA), which involved transfers around the eastern United States.
+Changing his career path, he went on to employment in the administration of the Young Men's Christian Association (YMCA), which involved transfers around the eastern United States.

-They have not been located on federal censuses of 1900 and 1910.
+They have not yet been located on federal censuses of 1900 and 1910.

 Circa 1920, at the death of Miriam's father, she was named in the Mauch Chunk Daily News obituary, which noted that she resided at the time in Johnstown, Cambria County, PA.
-The census of 1920 shows her and Clyde and son in Ferndale, a Johnstown suburb, with Clyde employed as the secretary of the local YMCA.
+The census of 1920 shows the Hesses in Ferndale, a Johnstown suburb, with Clyde earning a living as the secretary of the local YMCA.

 The following year, Clyde was transferred to a YMCA in Lorain, Lorain County, OH.
 When Miriam's mother died in 1925, the Lehighton Press obituary said that Miriam was still living in Lorain.